bruceravel/synchrotron_pop_up_book/script.md

 the surfaces of the mirrors and their curvature focuses the X-ray beam to a spot of (UU 10 um) or smaller.

-At NSLS-II, the (BL HXN) beamline will have this imaging capability with the world's smallest spot of X-rays, (UU 10 nm), a thousand times smaller than the spot used at NSLS (the predecessor to NSLS-II) for the experiment shown in the Log Book!
-Other imaging beamlines at NSLS-II include (BL SRX), (BL XFM), (BL TES), and (BL FXI).

-A flat **sample (1)** is mounted where the KB mirrors focus the X-rays.
-The X-ray beam interacts with the sample, which then emits X-rays at energies characteristic of each (WW element) contained in the sample.
+The X-ray beam is focused onto the **sample (1)**, which scatters X-rays at energies characteristic of each (WW element) contained in the sample.
 The **detector (3)** is capable of detecting the intensity and the energy of the X-rays coming from the sample.
 In this way, the amounts of different elements can be measured.
-By moving the sample back and forth in the beam, the distribution of elements is turned into an image.
+By moving the sample back and forth in the beam, the distribution of elements can be compared to a photograph taken by the **optical camera (4)** which also points at the sample..

+Imaging beamlines at NSLS-II include (BL HXN), (BL SRX), (BL XFM), (BL TES), and (BL FXI).

 #### Experiment

         printed in the Log Book near the data

 The plant (WW *Alyssum*) *murale* is a (WW hyperaccumulator) for the toxic metal (WW cobalt) -- it can draw cobalt out of the soil and store it within its leaves.
-This excess of toxic cobalt is stored at the tip of the leaf, far away from most of the plant's (WW photosynthetic) tissues.
+This excess of toxic cobalt is stored at the tip of the leaf, far away from the rest of the plant's tissues.
 Additionally, this plant grows star-shaped structures called (WW trichomes) made from (WW calcite).
 These hard, mineral structures discourage animals from wanting to eat the leaves, a survival strategy called (WW antiherbivory).

-By measuring the signals from the cobalt and (WW calcium) atoms as the leaf is moved under the X-ray beam, the distribution of those atoms throughout the leaf is converted to a colored map.
-By comparing the distributions of the different metals to the visual image (shown in grey), we see the locations of the metals in the leaf.
+By measuring the signals from the cobalt (shown in blue) and (WW calcium) (shown in green) atoms as the leaf is moved under the X-ray beam, colored maps are made of the locations of those atoms throughout the leaf.
+Compare the locations of the two metals to the photograph (shown in grey).

 {Note that "Alyssum" is currently an entry in Wikipedia, but "Alyssum murale" is not.
 Also note that *Alyssum murale* must be set in